cloudfoundry/uaa/docs/UAA-APIs.rst

 Converting UserIds to Names
 ---------------------------

 There is a SCIM-like endpoint for converting usernames to names, with the same filter and attribute syntax as ``/Users``.
 It must be supplied with a ``filter`` parameter.
 It is a special purpose endpoint for use as a user id/name translation api, and is should be disabled in production sites by setting ``scim.userids_enabled=false`` in the UAA configuration.
-It will be used by vmc so it has to be quite restricted in function (i.e. it's not a general purpose groups or users endpoint).
+It will be used by cf so it has to be quite restricted in function (i.e. it's not a general purpose groups or users endpoint).
 Otherwise the API is the same as /Users.

 * Request: ``GET /ids/Users``
 * Response Body: list of users matching the filter